amit9651/alarmpro/README.md

 git clone "https://github.com/amit9651/Web-Scrapping-python.py.git"

-Run the programs using command prompt in windows or terminal in linux
+Run the programs using command prompt in windows or terminal in linux to get early usage.